xdy/xdy-pf2e-workbench/README.md

           Champion' could become 'Jack the Mindless Undead Skeleton 23'.
 Note that player owned tokens will not be mystified.
     * Option to use the mystified name in chat messages created from that npc (actions/spells).
 Relies on the original actor name being present in the text.
+Only works if the original npc name is actually used and correctly spelled in the message.

 * Reminder section
     * Option to remind when attack is made by a token that probably can't attack (due to being unconscious / dead / defeated / has no hp / etc).
-        * Option to allow Eidolons to attack even if they have 0 hp.
+        * Supoption to allow Eidolons to attack even if they have 0 hp.
     * Option to remind when an attack is made without targeting.
     * Option to show reminder each turn that the number of actions is other than three.
 Handles Quickened, Slowed and Stunned.